-Chitosan-Enhanced Sand Filtration: Our Industrial Water Treatment Solution
+Chitosan-Enhanced Sand Filtration: Our Industrial Wastewater Treatment Solution

 One of the primary systems we use to treat turbid water in industrial facilities is chitosan-enhanced sand filtration (CESF).
 This filtration process uses chitosan to attract the small particles suspended in your water, preventing them from sticking to filters.
 CESF is one of the most effective, high-tech methods to treat turbid water in a range of applications.

 Our CESF units are highly flexible, allowing easy industrial site installation.
-Contact our Washington Stormwater team today at (360) 625-8366 to learn more about our industrial water treatment solutions.
+Contact our Washington Stormwater team today at (360) 625-8366 to learn more about our industrial wastewater treatment solutions.